Death toll soars to 50 in school bombing in Afghan capital

-KABUL, Afghanistan (AP) — The death toll in a horrific bombing at a girls’ school in the Afghan capital has soared to 50, many of them pupils between 11 and 15 years old, the Interior Ministry said Sunday.
+KABUL, Afghanistan (AP) — Grieving families buried their dead Sunday following a horrific bombing at a girls’ school in the Afghan capital that killed 50 people, many of them pupils between 11 and 15 years old.

-The number of wounded in Saturday’s attack has also climbed to more than 100, said Interior Ministry spokesman Tariq Arian.
+The number of wounded in Saturday’s attack climbed to more than 100, said Interior Ministry spokesman Tariq Arian.
+In the western neighborhood of Dasht-e-Barchi, families buried their dead amid angry recriminations at a government they said has failed to protect them from repeated attacks in the mostly Shiite Muslim neighborhood.

+“The government reacts after the incident, it doesn’t do anything before the incident,” said Mohammad Baqir, Alizada, 41, who had gathered to bury his niece, Latifa, a Grade 11 student the Syed Al-Shahda school.

-Three explosions outside the school entrance struck as students were leaving for the day, he said.
-The blasts occurred in a mostly Shiite neighborhood in the west of the capital.
-The Taliban denied responsibility, condemning the attack.
+Three explosions outside the school entrance struck as students were leaving for the day, said Arian.
+The blasts targeted Afghanistan’s ethnic Hazaras who dominate the Dasht-e-Barchi neighborhood, where the bombings occurred.
+Most Hazaras are Shiite Muslims.
+The Taliban denied responsibility, condemning the attack and the many deaths.

 The first explosion came from a vehicle packed with explosives, followed by two others, said Arian, adding that the casualty figures could still rise.